department-of-veterans-affairs/va.gov-team/products/identity-personalization/logged-in-homepage/2.0-redesign/discovery-and-research/user-research/research-plan.md

 **1. Timeline: What dates do you plan to do research?**

-​     May 11-May 15, 2020, depending on recruitment.
+ May 11-May 15, 2020, depending on recruitment.

 **2. Prepare: When will the thing you are testing be ready?**

-​    Card sort + co-design plans will be finalized by May 6.
+Co-design exercise and card sort will be finalized by May 6.

 **3. Length of Sessions: How long do you estimate each session will be?
 (This helps with scheduling & thank you gifts.) e.g. 30 minutes, < 1 hour, up to 2 hours, up to 4 hours)**

-​    45-60 minutes
+45-60 minutes

 **4. Availability: If applicable, when would you like sessions scheduled?**